JuliaLang/julia/doc/stdlib/linalg.rst

    Construct a real symmetric tridiagonal matrix from the diagonal and upper diagonal, respectively.
 The result is of type ``SymTridiagonal`` and provides efficient specialized eigensolvers, but may be converted into a regular matrix with :func:`full`.

-.. function:: Woodbury(A, U, C, V)

-   Construct a matrix in a form suitable for applying the Woodbury matrix identity.

 .. function:: rank(M)

    Compute the rank of a matrix.